-The Eric Carle Museum in Amherst, Massachusetts, is a Perfect Winter Day Trip
+This Museum in Amherst, Massachusetts, is Perfect for a Family Day Trip

 Looking for an experience for the kids that’s, you know, secretly for you?
 An attraction in Amherst, Massachusetts, not only honors one of the most cherished children’s authors of all time, but will make you feel like you’re a kid all over again.